cytoscape/cytoscape.js/documentation/md/selectors.md

 Matches descendants of the parent node (e.g. `node node`).

 **`$` (subject selector)**
 Sets the subject of the selector (e.g. `$node > node` to select the parent nodes instead of the children).
+A subject selector may not be used with an edge selector, because the edge ought to be the subject.

 ## State